Twenty-one marvellous Mackems who were born or raised here in Sunderland

-Sunderland has produced a wealth of heroes of the local, national, international and unsung variety.
-Here are just some of names associated with the city.
-Please note this is not a definitive list and nor does it include our acting and sporting sons and daughters (we promise to sing their praises separately quite soon).
+Here are just 21 names associated with our city.
+Please note this is not a definitive list and nor does it include our acting and sporting sons and daughters.
 It merely attempts to cover a range of backgrounds and generations to suit different tastes.

 1. Kate Adie